BrandonOakes/Python3-and-Javascript-Data-Structure-Implementations/README.md

+# Data structures implementations

-# This repository will show abstract data type implementations in both Python and Javascript.
+## This repository will show abstract data type implementations in both Python and Javascript.
 Disfrutar!

-## Abstract data structures to be implemented from scratch include:
+### Abstract data structures to be implemented from scratch include:

 '''
 - Linked List